browserstate-org/browserstate/README.md

 ---

+## 🙏 Thanks

+Huge thanks to contributors who help improve BrowserState across platforms and use cases.
+Special appreciation to:

+- [@sagar448](https://github.com/sagar448) – for early feedback, bug fixes, and cross-platform testing support

+Want to help out?
+Bug reports, provider integrations, and performance tweaks are always welcome.

 ## 🤝 Contributing

 Open to bug reports, new storage plugins, and performance improvements.
 Python support is growing fast — feel free to join in.